 The DRC supports Microsoft Internet Explorer, Google Chrome, Mozilla Firefox, and Safari.
 If you do not have any of these browsers, visit the Microsoft Internet Explorer site, Google Chrome site, the Mozilla Firefox site, or the Safari site to download a free copy.
 The DRC is also accessible via mobile phone.

 How can I link to your site? [return to top]

 The DRC encourages users to link to our site.
 Please use the URL http://www.childhealthdata.org.
 We suggest the following text to describe our work:

-“The Data Resource Center for Child and Adolescent Health provides online access to survey data from the National Survey of Children’s Health.
+“The Data Resource Center for Child and Adolescent Health, a project of the Child and Adolescent Health Measurement Initiative (CAHMI), provides online access to survey data from the National Survey of Children’s Health.
 The DRC site allows users to compare state, regional, and nationwide results, and to access additional resources and personalized assistance for interpreting and reporting findings.”

 Definitions and Measure Development

 How can I find out which questions were used to develop a specific child health indicator? [return to top]

 Every child health indicator in the DRC Interactive Data Query has a pop-up box that displays pertinent information about the variable, including a list of the survey questions used to construct it.
 The pop-up box for a specific indicator or question can be viewed by clicking on the information icon next to questions and indicators on the browsing and results pages.
 This information can also be found in the survey codebook, which is available for download on the NSCH Codebook page.

 What criteria are used to create the race/ethnicity categories? [return to top]